crpaustin/CPP-Games/README.md

 The rest of the game was as simple as accepting user input, placing letters where they belonged and ending the game when either player had three in a row or the board was filled.

 ### Tic Tac Toe Plus (tictactoeplus.cpp)
-The last game on this list also happens to be the most complex.
+The last third game on this list also happens to be the most complex so far.
 It's an advanced version of Tic Tac Toe, appropriately named Tic Tac Toe Plus.
 It presents a 9x9 grid, or rather a 3x3 grid of 3x3 grids.
 The way this game works is that the first player selects one of the smaller 3x3 grids to play his or her piece.
 The position on the small board which the first player picks is the same as the position of the 3x3 grid on the big board which the second player must place his or her piece on.

 For example:
 * Player 1 chooses the upper right grid.
 He then places his piece in the center of the upper right 3x3.